What Is First Contentful Paint (FCP)?

 On the other hand, your caching policy will depend on highly individual factors.
 For example, how often you update the content on your website.

-If you want to learn more, Google’s in-depth guide on HTTP caching is a great place to start.
+If you want to learn more, our in-depth guide on web caching is a great place to start.

 Optimizing Beyond FCP